SDA-SE/sda-dropwizard-commons/README.md

 ##### Kafka

-The module [`sda-commons-server-kafka`](./sda-commons-server-kafka/README.md) provides means to send and consume messages from a kafka topic.
+The module [`sda-commons-server-kafka`](./sda-commons-server-kafka/README.md) provides means to send and consume messages from a Kafka topic.

 The module [`sda-commons-server-kafka-example`](./sda-commons-server-kafka-example/README.md) includes applications, one with consumer and one with producer examples.